 I'm a journalist and fiction writer based in Brooklyn.
 I grew up in rural Arkansas, the youngest of a large working-class family, in a culture that mainstream media rarely portrays with specificity.
 I’m drawn to people and stories that challenge conventional narratives, combatting what the writer Chimamanda Ngozi Adichie has called “the danger of a single story.”

 Most of my work is about artists — people who persist in the belief that their experience of the world matters.
-My work has been published in The New York Times, The Atlantic, T Magazine, Cultured, and elsewhere.
+My work has been published in The New York Times, The Atlantic, T Magazine, The Washington Post, Cultured, Plaster, and elsewhere.

 I hold a B.A. in English and history from Williams College and an MFA in fiction from NYU.
 I'm working on a novel — I guess you could call it an autofictional romance.